teobresums/teobresums/C++/README.md

 There are 2 options

-- simple Makefile
+- Simple Makefile
-- build that includes Python wrapper
+- Build that includes Python wrapper.
+NOTE THE BUILD WITH PYTHON IS POORLY TESTED AND MIGHT NOT WORK ON CERTAIN PLATFORMS

 ### Makefile